 Bachelor’s program in Teacher Education: Political Science

 The bachelor’s program in Teacher Education: Political Science starts in the fall semester.
-The University of Mannheim accepts applications every year between May 15 until July 15.
+The University of Mannheim accepts applications every year between 15 May until 15 July.
 You must apply online.
 After that, you need to print the application form and send it by post to the Admissions Office of the University of Mannheim.
-Your letter must include any other documents required for your application and arrive at the university by July 15 at the latest.
+Your letter must include any other documents required for your application and arrive at the university by 15 July at the latest.
 If you have any questions on the application process, please contact the Admissions Office.